Millie-Jackson/AB-Testing/README.md

 ```
 Building machine learning models on unbalanced data is a common and often necessary practice in many real-world applications, such as fraud detection, medical diagnosis, and rare event prediction.
 While it poses challenges, there are strategies and techniques to effectively handle unbalanced data and create robust models.

-# IN PROGRESS

-Results
-The analysis provides insights into:

-The success rate of the marketing campaign.
-The impact of ads on conversion rates.
-Statistical significance of the differences observed between the experimental and control groups.
-Conclusion
-This project demonstrates how A/B testing and statistical analysis can be applied to evaluate the effectiveness of marketing campaigns.
-By analyzing the dataset, we can make data-driven decisions to optimize marketing strategies and improve business outcomes.

-Getting Started
-Prerequisites
-Python 3.x
-Required Python libraries: numpy, pandas, matplotlib, seaborn, scipy
-Installation
-Install the required libraries using pip:

-bash
-Copy code
-pip install numpy pandas matplotlib seaborn scipy
-Running the Project
-Clone the repository.
-Navigate to the project directory.
-Run the Jupyter notebook or Python script containing the project code.
-bash
-Copy code
-jupyter notebook Marketing_AB_Testing.ipynb
-# or
-python marketing_ab_testing.py
-Contact
-For any questions or feedback, please contact [Your Name] at [Your Email].